elephantscale/es-training-new/kafka/slides/Kafka-API.md

 * Kafka will callback with meta or exception  (only one of them will be non-Null)

- * Note : This code is for demonstration purposes only.
+ * Note: This code is for demonstration purposes only.
 Do not create new callback objects in production.

      - You could be creating millions of objects